berachain/reward-vault-utils/docs/deployments.md

 2. LiquidBGTMinter is initialized with the FBGT token address
 3. RewardVaultManagerMerkle manages the reward vaults and their tokens
 4. **Loot Box System**: RewardVaultLootBox is configured with FBGT as the liquid BGT token for rewards
 5. **Pyth Entropy Integration**: RewardVaultLootBox uses Pyth Entropy for provably fair randomness
+6. **MerkleManagerFactory**: Automates deployment of Merkle Reward Vault Manager contracts with proper initialization and ownership transfer